arnaupv/nvim-devcontainer-cli/README.md

 1. First, devcontainer-cli is used for setting up your devcontainer, building the image based on the instructions defined in your [devcontainer.json](.devcontainer/devcontainer.json) and initializing a container based on such image.
 1. Once the container is already running, nvim installed inside the Docker container together with a set of dependencies that can be found [here](https://github.com/arnaupv/nvim-devcontainer-cli/blob/main/bin/devcontainer_setup_scripts/root_setup.sh).
 This step resembles the installation of the [vscode-server](https://code.visualstudio.com/docs/devcontainers/containers) inside the container when using VSCode.
 1. Finally, nvim needs certain configuration to work properly.
-That's why the following [dotfiles repo](https://github.com/arnaupv/dotfiles) is cloned inside the container ([here](https://github.com/arnaupv/nvim-devcontainer-cli/blob/main/bin/devcontainer_setup_scripts/none_root_setup.sh#L6)).
+That's why the following [nvim_dotfiles_repo](https://github.com/arnaupv/dotfiles) is cloned inside the container ([here](https://github.com/arnaupv/nvim-devcontainer-cli/blob/main/bin/devcontainer_setup_scripts/none_root_setup.sh#L6)).
 1. The last step is connecting inside the container.
 This could be done by `ssh` connection, but in this case the connection is done using `devcontainer exec` ([here](https://github.com/arnaupv/nvim-devcontainer-cli/blob/main/bin/connect_to_devcontainer.sh)).

 As you can see what the plugin does is installing and configuring neovim inside the container, instead of communicating with the info inside the container via nvim client/server.
 One of the negative consequences of such approach is that all plugins need to be installed each time a devcontainer session starts.
 This is far from being efficient and it is something that needs to be improved in the future.
 However, I personally consider that the current solution is good enough for starting to work with nvim inside a Docker container.